 Living greatness lies outside of yardsticks like possession and power, which fascinate us all.
 In life, we oscillate between great and small, power and powerlessness.
-When we meet inner divisions with self-love, opposites are united and something new emerges, something that has been there all along.
+When we meet inner divisions with self-love, opposites are united, and something new emerges, something that has been there all along.

 A picture that touches me deeply

 In late 2016, an assassin shot the Russian ambassador in front of cameras at an art opening in Ankara.
 The picture was named World Press Photo of 2017.
-Naked aggression dressed up in a suit, the body reinforcing the horror.
+Naked aggression dressed up in a suit, the corpse reinforcing the horror.
 A reality I instinctively try to avoid.

 I became curious: what does this image touch deep inside of me?
-How do I deal with my own anger and how do I avoid aggression?
+How do I deal with my own anger, and how do I avoid aggression?
 I ripped the picture out of the paper and carried it around with me.

 The first step: full power

 After a few days, a new picture emerges, «Full power» combines the fist with a teddy bear instead of the pistol.
 With the help of a chain saw, I draw this idea from a piece of lime wood.
 Models like this give the inner picture a physical form and I then know whether a large-scale version will follow.